DataSenseAnalytics/PubEddie/beginner_tutorial/beginner_tutorial.md

 ## Step 6 - Create another module from Notebook

 Although Notebook is a good place for interactive and experimental data science, it is not quite readable and maintainable in production once project gets big and complicated.
-EDDiE allows you to use chunks of ad-hoc code in Notebook to generate modules and build a scalable and deployable data pipeline easily.
+EDDiE allows you to use chunks of ad-hoc code in Notebook to directly generate modules from a cell and build a scalable and deployable data pipeline easily.

-To create another module, click on `Add Module`, choose `Module` type, select first module `proj.newFile.input` as dependency and click on `Create`.
+To create another module, right-click a specific notebook cell and select `Generate module`.
+Enter a module name, and you can see the main logic has been copied to the left-hand side as a new module.

-Then copy the code from Notebook to code block in Module Editor Form, modify input and output dataframe name accordingly and click on `Submit`.
-A new module appears in dependency graph now.
+Then select the correct dataset (`proj.newFile.input`) as the dependency and modify the corresponding variable in the code, and click on the save button.
+The new module appears correctly in the dependency graph now.

 ![Create_module_from_notebook](./Create_module_from_notebook.gif)

 ## Step 7 - Run your modules

 Once module is created, let's check whether the module result is as expected.
 There are three ways to run a module in EDDiE
-1. Click on the green button `Run Module` in Module Editor Form
+1. Click on the button `Run Module` in Module Editor Form
 2. Right click module chip in dependency graph and click on `Run Module`
 3. Right click module name in tree view and click on `Run Module`

-After module finishes running, 10 sample rows (if the number of rows of the final output exceeds 10) are returned and module chip turns from red to green in dependency graph.
+After module finishes running, 10 sample rows (if the number of rows of the final output exceeds 10) are returned and module chip's color becomes darker in dependency graph.
 If you want to get the complete result, just click on `Export to CSV` next to `Run Module` and CSV file will be downloaded to your laptop.

 ![Run_module](./Run_module.gif)